openearth/aeolis-python/docs/user/model_description.rst

    \vec{\tau}(x,y) = \vec{\tau}_{0} + |\vec{\tau}_{0}|\delta\vec{\tau}(x,y)

 This steering process can be activated using the ``process_shear`` keyword.
 Different methods are available to compute these shear perturbations, which can be selected through ``method_shear``.
-More information on these computations is given in the :ref:`topographic steering section <wind-shear>`.
+More information on these computations is given in the :ref:`topographic steering section <topographic-steering>`.

 The presence of vegetation can also reduce the effective shear stress.
 This drag reduction is parameterized using the Raupach formulation, which relies on a vegetation-related roughness parameter :math:`\Gamma` (``gamma_vegshear``) and the basal cover :math:`\rho_{\mathrm{veg}}` (``rhoveg``):